Graduate Teaching Assistant Awards

 • February 17 to March 20: all the nominees must collect the requested documentation and submit their packet no later than 5 pm on March 20

-• All finalists will be invited to a ceremony in mid-April where the winners will be announced
+• All finalists will be invited to a ceremony on April 25, where the winners will be announced

 Need more info?
 Contact Laura Pagani